Javier-Caballero-Info/personal_page_admin_crud_nodejs/README.md

 ## Overview

 This is a content administration api for my Personal Page.
 Each endpoint correspond with a section of the page.
-The idea with the project is prof
+The idea with the project is proof

 ## API Description